Budibase/website/content/blog/updates/2024/global-bindings/index.md

 The `Form block` here provides a binding containing a list of expenses, `Details form block.Fields.Expense`.
 This was previously only accessible within the internal block settings, but now, in the global context, it can be accessed directly within the neighboring `Table block` to filter the expense list. **Both components are still completely independent and can be moved freely around the screen without the binding breaking.**

 We’re excited to see the creative and effective ways our community will leverage Global Bindings to turn data into meaningful action.

+**To try Global Bindings for yourself, please update to the latest version of Budibase.**

 Have some feedback for this release?
 Let us know on the [Budibase forum](https://github.com/Budibase/budibase/discussions).
 We’d love to hear your thoughts.